karimumar98/website/content/posts/microbenchmarking/index.md

 }
 ```
-Threads execute in lockstep until they reach the if (group == i) condition.
-If any thread in a warp belongs to group i, all other threads in the warp must wait until it finishes, effectively serializing execution.
+Threads execute in lockstep until they reach the `if (group == i)` condition.
+If any thread in a warp belongs to group `i`, all other threads in the warp must wait until it finishes, effectively serializing execution.
 Here, each thread spins for a predetermined number of cycles (100 million).
 The kernel runs fastest when all threads belong to the same group, indicating that `N` is the warp size or a multiple of it.

 Timing the execution for increasing values of `N` yields the following results:

 ![alt text](threads_per_warp.png "Title")

-There are clear valleys at 32 and multiples of 32, indicating that 32 is the size of a warp.

 There are clear valleys at 32 and its multiples, indicating that the warp size is 32 threads.